 It’s important to dress appropriately for the kind of party you’re attending.
 You don’t have to wear all white if that’s not your thing; we approve of a flowery design with a white background or a pastel palette, for example.
 The clothes your date wears should match yours and the occasion.

-Prepare Your Menu.
+Prepare Your Menu

 A light lunch is best for an engagement party since the focus should be on socialising.
-What they need is a buffet or cocktail snacks (which won't break the money, which is always a bonus).
-Choose an appetiser or light plated dinner if you want to impress.
+What they need is a buffet or cocktail snacks (which won’t break the money, which is always a bonus).
+Choose an appetizer or light plated dinner if you want to impress.
 Before finalising the menu, you should find out if any of your guests have any food allergies and make sure to include vegetarian and vegan choices.

 Food should always be provided with alcoholic beverages.
 Passed appetisers or a spread of meats, cheeses, and crudités are perfect for a night spent sipping drinks.
 Are you guys having a get-together in the backyard?
-Bring all of your barbeque favourites.
+Bring all of your barbecue favourites.
 Placing the food on plates is a lovely gesture if the evening will be more formal, but it is not necessary to serve a lengthy five-course dinner with wine pairings.

-Prepare Drinks And Mocktails.
+Prepare Drinks And Mocktails

 Remember to supply the bar with drinks and mocktails; without these, the party would lack a certain something.
 It’s important to have enough wine, spirits, and sparkling wine on hand for toasts.
 It’s also a good idea to have the bartender brew up a specialty drink with a clever name (maybe something related to the marriage) and a selection of the guests’ personal tastes.

-Make A Great Playlist.
+Make A Great Playlist

 It’s safe to assume that you wouldn’t want utter silence during your event.
 Although now is not the time to hire a full band for your engagement party, you can still make it a memorable event by playing a great selection of music.
 To find out what music the pair like listening to together, you may make a playlist.
 Keep in mind that your grandparents and children may be listening, so avoid using a lot of foul language or sex references.